-The Department will be launching a new Bachelor of Applied Arts in Screen Arts and Technology degree from 2020.
-The presently offered National Diploma: Video Technology (Phase out) and BTECH: Video Technology degree (Phase out) will no longer be offered from 2020, except for pipeline students.
-New students in 2020 will only be accepted into the BAA in Screen Arts and Technology.

-Programmes offered in this Department which, upon successful completion, leads to the award of the following qualifications:
+The Department has launched a new Bachelor of Applied Arts in Screen Arts and Technology degree from 2020.
+The National Diploma: Video Technology and BTECH: Video Technology degree are no longer offered, except for pipeline students.
+Programmes offered in this Department, upon successful completion, leads to the award of the following qualifications:

 Qualification SAQA NLRD Number

-ND: Video Technology (Phase out) 72271
+ND: Video Technology 72271 (phasing out)

-BTECH: Video Technology (Phase out) 60230

-BAA: Screen Arts and Technology TBA
+BAA: Screen Arts and Technology 112050